siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 The point of this chapter is that no second substrate is needed.
 Distinct portions of the same electromagnetic flow interact directly when they meet as one common field.
 Two coherent sources interfere for exactly that reason.
-For self-refracting closure, the most important concrete case is retarded
-self-action: a later portion of the flow enters a region already shaped by an earlier portion of that same flow.
-That is the self-refraction principle.

-## The retarded case
+The question is what that overlap does to transport.

+## Coherent overlap

 Write those two aspects in their conventional electromagnetic variables